Impact of the COVID-19 pandemic on domestic violence

-Amid the COVID-19 pandemic many countries have reported an increase in domestic violence and intimate partner violence.
-United Nations Secretary-General António Guterres, noting the "horrifying global surge", has called for a domestic violence "ceasefire".
+Amid the COVID-19 pandemic, many countries reported an increase in domestic violence and intimate partner violence.
+United Nations Secretary-General António Guterres, noting the "horrifying global surge", called for a domestic violence "ceasefire".
 UN Women stated that COVID-19 created "conditions for abuse that are ideal for abusers because it forced people into lockdown" thus causing a "shadow pandemic" that exacerbated preexisting issues with domestic violence globally.

-Domestic violence and sexual exploitation, which is already an epidemic around the world, spike when households were placed under the increased strains that come from security, health and money worries, and cramped and confined living conditions.
-Prior to the pandemic, it was estimated that one in three women will experience violence during their lifetimes, a human rights violation that also bears an economic cost of US$1.5 trillion.
-Many of these women are now trapped at home with their abusers and are at increased risk of other forms of violence as overloaded healthcare systems and disrupted justice services struggle to respond.
-Women especially essential and informal workers, such as doctors, nurses and street vendors are at heightened risk of violence as they navigate deserted urban or rural public spaces and transportation services under lockdown.
+Domestic violence and sexual exploitation, which was already an epidemic around the world, spiked when households were placed under the increased strains that come from security, health and money worries, and cramped and confined living conditions.
+Prior to the lockdowns, it was estimated that one in three women will experience violence during their lifetimes, a human rights violation that also bears an economic cost of US$1.5 trillion.
+Due to lockdowns many of these women were now trapped at home with their abusers and were at increased risk of other forms of violence as overloaded healthcare systems and disrupted justice services struggle to respond.
+Women, especially essential and informal workers, such as doctors, nurses and street vendors, were at heightened risk of violence as they navigated deserted urban or rural public spaces and transportation services under lockdown.

-More domestic violence helplines and shelters around the world are reporting rising calls for help.In a number of countries, domestic violence reports and emergency calls have surged upwards of 25 per cent since social distancing measures were enacted.
-Such numbers are also likely to reflect only the worst cases.
-In Argentina, Canada, France, Germany, Spain, the United Kingdom, and the United States, government authorities, women's rights activists and civil society partners have flagged increasing reports of domestic violence during the crisis, and heightened demand for emergency shelter.
-The European Parliament issued a press release addressing the issue writing "we won’t leave Europe's women alone" and asked member states to increase support to domestic violence victims during the pandemic.
+More domestic violence helplines and shelters around the world reported rising calls for help.
+In a number of countries, domestic violence reports and emergency calls surged upwards of 25 per cent since social distancing measures were enacted.
+Such numbers were believed to reflect only the worst cases.
+In Argentina, Canada, France, Germany, Spain, the United Kingdom, and the United States, government authorities, women's rights activists and civil society partners flagged increasing reports of domestic violence during the crisis, and heightened demand for emergency shelter.
+The European Parliament issued a press release addressing the issue, writing "we won't leave Europe's women alone", and asked member states to increase support to domestic violence victims during the pandemic.

 Background

-Pandemics, financial insecurity, stress and uncertainty have led to increased aggression at home, which was seen previously with the global financial crisis in 2009 and natural disasters such as the 2011 Christchurch earthquake, with abusers able to control large amounts of their victims' daily lives.
+Pandemics, financial insecurity, stress and uncertainty have led to increased aggression at home, which was seen previously with the 2008 financial crisis and natural disasters such as the 2011 Christchurch earthquake, with abusers able to control large amounts of their victims' daily lives.
 Domestic violence also increases whenever families spend more time together, such as during Christmas vacations.
 As stated by the French Secretary of Equality Marlene Schiappa, "Confinement is a breeding ground for domestic abuse."